lab1092/blender-manual_ja/manual/rigging/armatures/editing/sketching.rst

 .. list-table::
    Drawing free segments example.

-   * - .. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx1.jpg
+   * - .. figure:: /images/RiggingSketchingDrawingFreeStrokeEx1.jpg
           :width: 300px

-          While drawing a first free segment ([lmb] click and drag).
+          While drawing a first free segment (:kbd:`LMB` click and drag).

-     - .. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx2.jpg
+     - .. figure:: /images/RiggingSketchingDrawingFreeStrokeEx2.jpg
           :width: 300px

-          The first free segment finalized (releasing [lmb]).
+          The first free segment finalized (releasing :kbd:`LMB`).

-   * - .. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx3.jpg
+   * - .. figure:: /images/RiggingSketchingDrawingFreeStrokeEx3.jpg
           :width: 300px

-          If you now move the mouse without pressing [lmb] again, you'll create a straight segment...
+          If you now move the mouse without pressing :kbd:`LMB` again, you'll create a straight segment...

-     - .. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx4.jpg
+     - .. figure:: /images/RiggingSketchingDrawingFreeStrokeEx4.jpg
           :width: 300px

-          But if you immediately click again and drag [lmb], you'll instead start a new free segment.
+          But if you immediately click again and drag :kbd:`LMB` you'll instead start a new free segment.

 You finalize a whole stroke by clicking* :kbd:`RMB`.
-You can cancel the stroke you are drawing by hitting :kbd:`Esc`.
+You can cancel the stroke you are drawing by pressing :kbd:`Esc`.
 You can also snap strokes to underlying meshes by holding* :kbd:`Ctrl` while drawing.
-By the way, the *Peel Objects* *button at the bottom of the* *Bone Sketching* panel is the same thing as the "monkey" button of the snapping header bar controls shown when* *Volume* snap element is selected - see the :doc:`snap to mesh </getting_started/basics/transformations/transform_control/snap#snap_element>` page for details.
+By the way, the *Peel Objects* *button at the bottom of the* *Bone Sketching* panel is the same thing as the "monkey" button of the snapping header bar controls shown when* *Volume* snap element is selected - see the :doc:`snap to mesh </editors/3dview/transform/transform_control/snap#snap_element>` page for details.

 Selecting Strokes